Vlipper/fintech_term_paper/README.md

 ## There are two different approaches:
 train_wave.py - for training model on raw wave signal
 train_spect.py - for training model on spectrogram of raw signal
+train_wave_cpc.py - for training CPC model